carsontang/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to use LeNet first to develop an overall feel of how well a simple convolutional neural network (CNN) would do on this track.
 I used the Udacity dataset, shuffled it, and split it 80% for training, 20% for validation.
 The validation dataset was used to combat overfitting.
 I trained for 10 epochs because any more often led to decreasing accuracy, and I wanted to iterate quickly on the model.
 I then tested out LeNet with only steering angles and images from the center camera.
 The CNN did well for most of the track, but it didn't make turns when it should have.
+I also added data so that the vehicle could learn to recover if needed.
 Instead of swapping to a different architecture, I incorporated images from the left and right cameras, adjusted the steering corrections, and saw that the new amount of data helped somewhat.
 However, there were still times when the vehicle didn't stay on the track.
 Finally, I swapped out LeNet for Comma.ai's autonomous vehicle model, and the vehicle was able to make the proper turns at the right time in the simulator.

 ### 2. Final Model Architecture